wzhorton/ubuntu_setup/README.md

 Not all ethernet networks are plug and play, particularly newer RealTek devices.
 If needed, run `sudo lshw -C network` and find the wired network line, which usually contains a statement like UNCLAIMED.
 Find the entry labelled "product:" and note the model number and type.
 Google the driver for it, download, and install (or use the backup file).
 Don't bother with apt or ppa stuff as it is likely out of date.

 Take some time to import bookmarks and configure Brave and Mailspring.
 The process is tedious but cannot really be automated.
+However, Brave has a keychain settings thing that can make syncing faster.
+The code is in the backup file.

 NOTE FOR FUTURE: rsync iTunes library over ssh.
 Point rythmbox to it.
 The directory exists within uranium.
 Also, organize and handle backup and refresh backup solutions.
+Also, install optifine by downloading surrent version and running a command.